ldkong1205/MSc-Dissertation/README.md

 # Acknowledgement

-I would like to thank my advisor Prof. [WEN BIHAN](http://bihanwen.com) and to thank Mr. [LIU JUNHAO](https://github.com/jhliu17) for supporting me through this project.
+I would like to thank my advisor Prof. [WEN BIHAN](http://bihanwen.com) and to thank Mr. [LIU JUNHAO](https://github.com/jhliu17) for the guidance and help through this project.
 I would like to thank my parents and my family for supporting me to do whatever I want to do.

 # References